 Instructions in a will: Decisions around funerals can be very difficult for families during their time of grief, even more so if they have not been made aware of their loved one’s wishes.
 The best way to make your wishes clear is to include such instructions in your will.

-Cemeteries: The Synagogue can conduct funerals in several cemeteries in the region.
-Two local cemeteries with burial plots available are South Bristol at Bedminster Down and the new Woodlands cemetery in the beautiful Gloucestershire countryside.
-Cremation may be done at Canford, South Bristol, or another local crematorium, and we can also conduct funerals in other cemeteries anywhere in the region.
-It is possible to buy a plot before one’s death.
+Cemeteries: The Synagogue conducts funerals in several cemeteries in the region.
+There are a few designated spaces in North Bristol at Canford and many more in South Bristol at Bedminster Down.
+Each of these includes a crematorium.
+In addition, there is the new Woodlands cemetery in the beautiful Gloucestershire countryside.
+We can also conduct funerals in other cemeteries anywhere in the region.
+It is possible to buy a plot before your death.